PCtzonoes/my-site/src/portfolio.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/gkI2czpAlSk?start=94" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-On a high level the game is a 2.5D survivor game where the player has to survive waves of enemies and bosses.
-The player can choose between different characters, each with their own unique abilities and weapons.
-The player can also upgrade their weapons and abilities by collecting resources from the enemies they defeat.
+At a high level, the game is a 2.5D survivor game where the player must survive waves of enemies and bosses.
+Players can choose between different characters, each with unique abilities and weapons.
+They can also upgrade their weapons and abilities by collecting resources from defeated enemies.

-I was responsible for designing and implementing the core gameplay mechanics, weapon system, and powers draft.
-I also handled the deploymenten and CI/CD pipeline for the game.
+I was responsible for designing and implementing the core gameplay mechanics, weapon system, and power drafts.
+I also handled the deployment and CI/CD pipeline for the game.
+The game was developed in Unity and deployed to WebGL.
+Additionally, I managed the integration with the blockchain, client-server communication, and data security(because of hacking issues).

 ### Award